Table of Contents

 Because our site covers topics that touch on YMYL categories – especially when discussing online gaming, responsible play, and financial aspects related to betting – we have a clear YMYL Statement.

-This statement is our promise to you.
-It outlines how we ensure the information we provide is as accurate, reliable, and responsible as possible.
-It shows our commitment to high standards, even though we aren’t medical doctors or financial advisors.
+This statement represents our promise to you.
+We actively work to keep the information we share accurate, trustworthy, and responsible—even though we aren’t licensed medical or financial professionals.

 What This Means for You, The Reader